Impact

 Risk and Exploitability

-The CVSS score of 7.5 indicates a high severity level.
-The EPSS score is not available, so the current probability of exploitation can’t be quantified.
+The CVSS score of 7.5 indicates a high severity level, while an EPSS score of <1% shows a low but nonzero probability of exploitation.
 The vulnerability is not listed in CISA’s KEV catalog.
-The likely attack vector is remote, possibly over the air or through network traffic that the Modem IMS processes.
-No explicit conditions for exploitation are stated, but the attacker only needs to send crafted input that bypasses the validation.
+The likely attack vector is remote, potentially over the air or via network traffic processed by the Modem IMS, and no local privileges are required to exploit it.

 OpenCVE Enrichment